Reader Reviews for The Golden Palace

 This exotic tale is at heart a coming of age story, with the two young men at the center of its twisting plot getting right to the cusp of adulthood at the end.
 A story of budding romance parallels the story of political intrigue and revolution: the special energy of the crush Walid has on Kissa interprets and is interpreted by the focus of mind and talent provoked by the political intrigue.
 The two boys are part of an adult world that they perceive, but can't yet fully appreciate.
 They are fortunate to have loving and insightful teachers, so that when adult experience comes, they are ready to grow into it; but as bravely as they face adult challenges, they are still mostly hoping, like a young soldier hoping he is courageous in his first battle.
 Even the actions they do undertake have about them a whiff of a boy's adventure, rather than a man's responsibility.
 To pick up a theme that, if I remember correctly, the character Bancom articulates, these two young men are still building the habits for adult action.
 This passage from boyhood adventure to adult responsibility seems to me the moral heart of this engaging tale.

 The Golden Palace is a rich feast, baking the ancient wisdom of Plato and Aristotle into the timeless adventure of Lawrence of Arabia.
 Tom Morris serves up that wisdom and adventure in a coming of age story as contemporary as Harry Potter, but with this intriguing twist: the true instrument of magic is not a wand, but the mind.
-David K. O’Connor, Ph.D., philosopher and author of Plato’s Bedroom: Ancient Wisdom and Modern Love.
+David O’Connor, Ph.D., Professor of Philosophy, University of Notre Dame, and author of Plato’s Bedroom: Ancient Wisdom and Modern Love.